appx720/genetic-algorithm/README.md

 - You can modify the parameters for both the algorithm and analysis directly in the respective Python files (`algorithm.py` and `analyze.py`) to suit your testing needs.

-## Requirements

-- Python 3.x
-- Any necessary libraries (if applicable) can be listed here.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.